rkbalgi/proxy-switcher/README.md

 # proxy-switcher
-A simple utility to switch between multiple proxy profiles (one for work at, office, mobile etc)
+A simple utility to switch between multiple proxy profiles (one for work, at office, mobile etc)

 # Installation
 * Just build the jar file and place in a directory of your choice